zhiminglim/zhiminglim/README.md

 <h3 align="left">Full stack developer, photographer, and an aspiring Kungfu tea practitioner.</h3>

 - 📝 Programming to me is like reading a book of Harry Potter.
 Sitting down feeling like you can conjure magic and make anything you want 🧙
-- 🤸‍♂️ In my daily job scope, I work on microservices with Java/Kotlin, write integration code and tinker with Kubernetes, specifically using Helm, AKS, Operator framework and CRDs.
-Not forgetting having a cuppa coffee in the morning 😉
+- 🤸‍♂️ In my day to day work, I build microservices with Java/Kotlin, write integration code and tinker with Kubernetes, specifically using Helm, AKS, Operator framework and CRDs
 - 🔭 Right now, I'm developing a few small projects and learning some of the latest technologies in my spare time
 - 🌱 I’m currently learning **NextJS, Kotlin**
 - 💬 Ask me about **Java, Kubernetes, Helm, CI/CD**